software-development-project-1/project-template/README.md

 # Quizzer
-A dashboard application where the teacher can manage quizzes.
+Quizzer is a dashboard application designed for teachers to manage quizzes effectively.
+It provides a user-friendly interface for creating, editing, deleting quizzes, and marking quiz status.
-This application provides an opportunity for the teacher to list, create, delete, edit and mark a status for the quizzes and questions.
-Additionally, the app includes authentication functionality, allowing the teachers and students to sign up, log in, and access secure pages based on their roles.
+Additionally, the application includes authentication functionality, allowing both teachers and students to sign up, log in, and access secure pages based on their roles.

 ## Team members:
 - [Denis Chuvakov](https://github.com/DenisHki "Github page")